Q. WHAT IS A CAREER & TECHNOLOGY CENTER?

 Q. WHAT IS THE POPULATION AT BEAVER COUNTY CTC?

-A. The total population is over 600 students comprised of high school students from the 14 public schools in Beaver County and private, charter, cyber, and homed-schooled students as well residing within the districts of the 14 public schools.
-In addition, qualifying adults may also attend BCCTC and enroll in a program during the day with the high school students or attend an evening programs when offered.
+A. The total population is over 650 students comprised of high school students from the 14 public schools in Beaver County and private, charter, cyber, and homed-schooled students as well residing within the districts of the 14 public schools.

 Q. WHO CAN ATTEND THE BEAVER COUNTY CTC?